GorkaAbad/Sneaky-Spikes/how_to.md

 ## Requirements

-Install SpikingJelly repo from [here](https://spikingjelly.readthedocs.io), or install it using pip (included the requirements):
+Install SpikingJelly repo from [here](https://spikingjelly.readthedocs.io), or install it using pip (included in the requirements):

 Install the requirements:
 ```bash